rdpate/pyr/readme.md

 ## Consistent Error Messages

 Pyr.optics provides several utilities for option and argument validation with consistent error messages.
 See Exit, parse\_opts, and more.

+## Compared to Alternatives

+Pyr is very much like a virtualenv without creating a faux Python install.
+Consequently, a different tool is required to manage external dependencies.
+(However, symlinks work just fine, once installed by pip or otherwise.)

+### sys.path

+Because providing a filename to Python prepends that file's parent directory to sys.path, you may want to use a location that won't have other files or directories added.
+The situation is arguably worse with Python -m, as the *current working directory* is prepended to sys.path.
+At either point, the file's location might as well be a path explicitly added to sys.path with a stub (located anywhere) used to call it.
+Use doc/show\_path.py to see these sys.path differences:

+    $ pyr -3.6 -pdoc show_path
+    # ./doc is appended
+    $ python3.6 doc/show_path.py
+    # ./doc is prepended
+    $ PYTHONPATH=doc python3.6 -mshow_path
+    # CWD and ./doc are both prepended

+Because environment is inherited, local use of $PYTHONPATH might inadvertantly affect a child process (or be affected by a parent process) only incidentally implemented in Python.
+However, Python provides no other way to modify sys.path, apart from Python code manipulating sys.path which would, again, be put into a stub.

+### Signal Exits

+By default, Python shows tracebacks for certain signals where Unix convention is to exit non-zero without output.
+Pyr follows convention for SIGINT and SIGPIPE; use --no-silent to get tracebacks.
+Pyr additionally turns SIGHUP and SIGTERM into pyr.HangupSignal and pyr.TerminateSignal exceptions, both derived from SystemExit.
+(Set handlers with signal.signal to get other behavior.)
+Whenever exiting due to a signal exception, the exit code is 128 plus the signal number.
+Also see pyr.register\_exit\_signal.

+Use doc/yes.py to see differences from SIGPIPE:

+    $ pyr -3.6 -pdoc yes | head -n1
+    y
+    $ python3.6 doc/yes.py | head -n1
+    y
+    Traceback (most recent call last):
+      File "doc/yes.py", line 5, in <module>
+        print("y")
+    BrokenPipeError: [Errno 32] Broken pipe

+    $ pyr -2.7 -pdoc yes | head -n1
+    y
+    $ python2.7 doc/yes.py | head -n1
+    y
+    Traceback (most recent call last):
+      File "doc/yes.py", line 5, in <module>
+        print("y")
+    IOError: [Errno 32] Broken pipe

+    $ pyr -3.6 --signal-tb -pdoc yes | head -n1
+    y
+    [pyr yes] error...
+    Traceback (most recent call last):
+      File ".../doc/yes.py", line 5, in main
+        print("y")
+    BrokenPipeError: [Errno 32] Broken pipe

+Use doc/sigint to see differences from SIGINT:

+    $ doc/sigint pyr -3.6 -pdoc sleep; echo $?
+    130

+    $ doc/sigint pyr -3.6 --signal-tb -pdoc sleep; echo $?
+    [pyr sleep] error...
+    Traceback (most recent call last):
+      File ".../doc/sleep.py", line 5, in main
+        time.sleep(1)
+    KeyboardInterrupt
+    130

+    $ doc/sigint python3.6 doc/sleep.py; echo $?
+    Traceback (most recent call last):
+      File "doc/sleep.py", line 8, in <module>
+        sys.exit(main([], []))
+      File "doc/sleep.py", line 5, in main
+        time.sleep(600)
+    KeyboardInterrupt
+    1

+### Lost Exceptions

+Python can lose exceptions with confusing errors, but Pyr does not:

+    $ pyr -3.6 -pdoc date | :

+    $ python3.6 doc/date.py | :
+    Exception ignored in: <_io.TextIOWrapper name='<stdout>' mode='w' encoding='UTF-8'>
+    BrokenPipeError: [Errno 32] Broken pipe

+    $ python2.7 doc/date.py | :
+    close failed in file object destructor:
+    sys.excepthook is missing
+    lost sys.stderr

+    $ pyr -3.6 --signal-tb -pdoc date | :
+    [pyr date] error...
+    Traceback (most recent call last):
+      File ".../doc/date.py", line 5, in main
+        print("{:%Y-%m-%d_%H:%M:%S}".format(datetime.datetime.utcnow()))
+    BrokenPipeError: [Errno 32] Broken pipe